anast-ananko/server/README.md

 **Get User**
 ----
-Returns json data about specified user.
+Returns json data about selected user (only available for ADMIN and MANAGER).

 <details>